ant-design/ant-design/components/list/demo/simple.md

 If a large or small list is desired, set the size property to either large or small respectively.
 Omit the size property for a list with the default size.

-Otherwise to setting `header` and `footer` property can custom header and footer of list.
+Customizing the header and footer of list by setting `header` and `footer` property.

 ````jsx
 import { List } from 'antd';